ashie/BrowserSelector/README.md

     * e.g.) C:\Users\[UserName]\AppData\Roaming\ClearCode\BrowserSelector\BrowserSelectror.ini
 	* These folder or file don't exist by default.
 Please create them manually.

-If two or more configurations exist, they are merged (overriden by later one).
+If two or more configurations exist, they are merged (overridden by later one).

 Please see the following files by way of example: